siv2r/bip-frost-signing/README.md

 [^nonce-serialization-detail]: We treat the _secnonce_ and _pubnonce_ as grammatically singular even though they include serializations of two scalars and two elliptic curve points, respectively.
 This treatment may be confusing for readers familiar with the MuSig2 paper.
 However, serialization is a technical detail that is irrelevant for users of MuSig2 interfaces.

-[^pubkey-gen-ecdsa]: The ''PlainPubkeyGen'' algorithm matches the key generation procedure traditionally used for ECDSA in Bitcoin
+[^pubkey-gen-ecdsa]: The _PlainPubkeyGen_ algorithm matches the key generation procedure traditionally used for ECDSA in Bitcoin

 [^itertools-combinations]: This line represents a loop over every possible combination of `t` elements sourced from the `int_ids` array.
 This operation is equivalent to invoking the [`itertools.combinations(int_ids, t)`](https://docs.python.org/3/library/itertools.html#itertools.combinations) function call in Python.